UW-PHARM/bitstream-hackathon/index.md

 ## Welcome to **BCH@UW!**

+The hackathon is now live.
+You can work through the materials off line, on your own schedule.
+Please join the mailing list to ask any questions!
+Submissions are due in two weeks (don't be afraid to ask for an extension if you need one).

 Watch the [Introduction video](https://youtu.be/DQgAueqjj4I) or browse the [PPTX slides](assets/hackathon_introduction.pptx) at your convenience.

 This hackathon will give you a chance to learn about ultra low-power neural networks, how they are designed, how they are programmed or trained, and how they are used to process sensory data from the real world.